cometbft/knowledge-base/protocols/abci/addressing-1174.md

 ## Context

+### Introduction

+The new methods `PrepareProposal` and `ProcessProposal` offered by ABCI 1.0 are a powerful tool that enables new use cases for applications, but they require application developers to use them with care.
+Depending on how those methods are implemented, consensus liveness properties might be compromised, thus risking hard-to-diagnose chain halts.

-The [ABCI 1.0 specification][abci-spec] imposes a set of new requirements on the application so that its implementation of `PrepareProposal` and `ProcessProposal` does not compromise _termination_ of consensus, given the current CometBFT consensus algorithm
+The [ABCI 1.0 specification][abci-spec] defines a set of requirements on the application.
- (called Tendermint, and described in the [arXiv paper][arxiv]).
+If application developers fulfill these requirements in their implementation of `PrepareProposal` and `ProcessProposal`, consensus liveness will be guaranteed.

- The requirements are good enough for most applications using ABCI 1.0 or 2.0.
- They are simple to understand and relatively easy to check whether an application's implementation of `PrepareProposal` and `ProcessProposal` fulfills them, as long as these functions are implemented as mathematical functions, that is, as pure functions of their inputs.
+These requirements are good enough for most applications: they are simple to understand and relatively easy to check whether an application fulfills them.
- All applications that are able to enforce these properties do not need to reason about the internals of the consensus implementation: they can consider it as a black box.
- This is the most desirable situation in terms of modularity between CometBFT and the application.

- However, `PrepareProposal` and `ProcessProposal` MAY also use other input in their implementation and CometBFT will still guarantee consensus termination, __as long as these implementations still ensure the requirements__.
+However, there may be applications that are unable to fulfill those requirements.

-In this document we discuss the case in which the requirements are not satisfied, and propose weaker requirements that may be fulfilled instead.
+In this document we discuss such applications and propose weaker requirements that may be fulfilled instead.

 ### Consensus Properties

+Let us first refresh some theoretical concepts needed to understand the rest of this text.
-Firstly, we define $valid(v, s)$ a function whose output depends exclusively on its inputs, i.e., a mathematical function.
+We define $valid(v, s)$ a function whose output depends exclusively on its inputs, i.e., a mathematical function.
 The inputs are the value proposed $v$ (i.e., a block) and a state $s$ of the blockchain.
 Byzantine Fault Tolerant (BFT) Consensus is usually specified by the following properties.
-For every height $h$ and $s_{h-1}$, where $s_{h-1} is the state of the blockchain after applying the block decided in height $h$:
+For every height $h$ and $s_{h-1}$, where $s_{h-1}$ is the state of the blockchain after applying the block decided in height $h-1$:

 - _agreement_: no two correct processes decide differently in $h$.
-- _validity_: function $valid(v, s_{h-1})$, when $v$ is the block in $h$, always returns _true_.
+- _validity_: function $valid(v, s_{h-1})$, where $v$ is the block decided in $h$, always returns _true_.
 - _termination_: all correct processes eventually decide in $h$.

 The consensus algorithm implemented in CometBFT (Tendermint) fulfills these properties.

-### ABCI interface
+### ABCI Interface

-In the version of ABCI (`v0.17.0`) that existed before ABCI 1.0 and 2.0 (a.k.a.
+In the version of ABCI (v0.17.0) that existed before ABCI 1.0 and 2.0 (a.k.a.
 ABCI++), the implementation of function $valid(v, s)$ was totally internal to CometBFT.
-Technically, the application's part of the state $s_{h-1}$ was not considered by function $valid()$.
+Technically, the application's part of the state $s$ was not considered by function $valid(v, s)$.
-Thus, the application had no direct say on the validity of a block, although it could (and still can) indirectly influence the contents of blocks via the (best-effort) ABCI call `CheckTx`.
+Thus, the application had no direct say on the validity of a block, although it could (and still can) indirectly influence the contents of blocks via the (best-effort) ABCI method `CheckTx`.

-With the evolution of ABCI to ABCI 1.0 and 2.0, CometBFT's implementation of function $valid(v, s)$ now has two components:
+With the evolution of ABCI to ABCI 1.0 and 2.0, CometBFT's implementation of function $valid(v, s)$ has now two components:

-- the validity checks performed directly by CometBFT on blocks (block format, hashes, etc; the same as in ABCI `v0.17.0`)
+- the validity checks performed directly by CometBFT on blocks (block format, hashes, etc; the same as in ABCI v0.17.0)
 - the validity checks that now the application can perform as part of `ProcessProposal`;
-  i.e., `ProcessProposal` is now part of $valid(v, s)$ and may use the application part of $s$ in validating $v$.
+  i.e., `ProcessProposal` is now part of $valid(v, s)$ and may use the application's part of state $s$ in validating $v$.

 With the new structure of the implementation of function $valid(v, s)$: